Chapter 1: A Boy with Wings

 “I brought rock-climbing equipment,” Pavel said.

 “I’m not doing that.
-I’ll get blisters.”
+I’ll get blisters.
+There has to be another way up.”
 Nia stomped off around the hill.

 Pavel moaned.
 “Man, I’m glad I only have a brother.
 Girls are so annoying.”